jcontini/passport-skills/plugins/copilot/plugin.md

         FROM Transactions
         WHERE amount < 0
           AND date >= date('now', '-${PARAM_MONTHS:-3} months')
-          AND name NOT LIKE '%AUTOPAY%'
-          AND name NOT LIKE '%AUTOMATIC PAYMENT%'
-          AND name NOT LIKE '%SCHWAB%'
-          AND name NOT LIKE '%FEDWIRE%'
-          AND name NOT LIKE '%MONEYLINK%'
-          AND name NOT LIKE '%ZELLE%'
+          AND type = 'regular'
+          AND (user_deleted = 0 OR user_deleted IS NULL)
         GROUP BY name
         ORDER BY total_spending DESC
         LIMIT ${PARAM_LIMIT:-25};
       "

   spending_by_category:
-    description: Get spending grouped by Plaid category (excludes payments/transfers)
+    description: Get spending grouped by category
     params:
       months:
         type: number